freeCodeCamp/guide/src/pages/cplusplus/tokens-variables/index.md

     ![Img](https://i.imgur.com/YdbgWHL.png)

 So, for example :
    I'm shifting to a new place and I need to arrange my stuff in boxes .
-Thus there come 2 things to my mind  **What kind of stuff will be stored in the box, so that the sizze off the box is known (the data type)** and **How do I identify the box ?(Naming the variable)**
+Thus there come 2 things to my mind  **What kind of stuff will be stored in the box, so that the size off the box is known (the data type)** and **How do I identify the box ?(Naming the variable)**
-   Hence , we know that a variable in C++ needs a *name* and a *data type*.
+   Hence , we know that a variable in C++ needs a *name* and a *data type* and that the value stored in them can be changed.

 #### Data Types in C++ :
 Data Type       Size allocated in memory        Example